Society for the Study of Southern Literature Conference

 Our conference in Spring 2016 will take place in Boston, beginning by mid-day Thursday, March 10, and continuing full days through Saturday, March 12.
 All session meetings will take place on the campus of Boston University, and conference room rates have been arranged at the Hyatt Regency Hotel in Cambridge, on the Charles River, directly across from the BU campus, and within short walking distance, beginning Wednesday evening, March 9, through Saturday evening.

 Please circulate and publicize word about the conference.
 There’s been a lot of excitement about meeting in Boston, and we’re looking forward to a lively time.
 The organizing and program committee for SSSL Boston is Susan Scott Parrish (University of Michigan), Anthony Szczesiul (University of Massachusetts, Lowell), Melanie Benson Taylor (Dartmouth College), Lynnell Thomas (University of Massachusetts, Boston), Zackary Vernon (Merrimack University), and John Matthews (Boston University).
 We welcome proposals for individual papers and full panels.
 Pre-arranged panels are also welcomed.
 We invite calls for papers for panels, and will post them on the SSSL Facebook and webpage.
 Feel free to contact us as early as you’d like about preliminary ideas and suggestions.
+Proposals for individual papers should include title of paper, abstract (maximum 250 words), and presenter’s affiliation.
+Proposals for panels should have such information for all participants.
 Please direct all correspondence to John Matthews at firstname.lastname@example.org.

 SSSL’s meeting in Boston will be the first the organization has held in a location north of the Mason-Dixon line.
 Ironically, in many ways this has never mattered less, as Southern literary studies’ formative focus on regional difference and distinctiveness has been retrained to take in a broader view of the South’s reciprocal material and imaginary relations with the US North, other regions, the nation, and transnational permutations of North/South dynamics.
 As scholars of a regional literature, we have been invigorated by innovative scholarship on the way the imagining of region figures in the imagining of nation, on the construction and consequences of Southern exceptionalism, on the continued expansion of analytical concepts of Southernness (and Northernness) in hemispheric, transatlantic, and global contexts.
 Now well-established, the shift from east-west to north-south axes in cultural as well as economic, political, and other fields, invites continued exploration of its local, regional, national, hemispheric, and global manifestations.
 To make the most of meeting in Boston to discuss Southern literature, the topic for SSSL 2016 at its inception four years ago was agreed upon as “The South in the North.”
 An earlier symposium on this topic took place at Simon Fraser University this past January, and a special issue of Global South devoted to its proceedings, co-edited by Leigh Anne Duck and Jon Smith, is scheduled to appear around the time of our Boston conference.